stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 - Custom
 - Efficient Coding
 ---
 RStudio is a widely used platform for coding.
-RStudio has a host of shortcuts and cool features that streamline the coding process.
+It has a host of shortcuts and cool features that streamline the coding process.
 Here are 10 that have been a huge benefit to me.

 ## Access All Shortcuts